Things I Wish I Knew Before My Wedding

 You’re not alone in planning a wedding, but it can be overwhelming when everything seems to depend on you, and no one else wants to step up or help out.

-It’s been said that your guests come first, but if you really think about it, you and your partner need to come first.
+It’s been said that your guests come first, but if you think about it, you and your partner must come first.

 This could, for example, be done by doing a sweetheart table instead of being seated together with your wedding party.